andr1976/ramdecom/README.md

 This way a dynamic link is created in the local site-packages directory.
 Any changes to the code will be dynamically updated, so no need to run ``` pip install -e ``` every time the code is updated.

----
-**NOTE**

-This package, or CoolProp to be more precise, runs on python 3.8 and apparently the [CoolProp](http://www.coolprop.org/) pip package has issues with python 3.9.
-Maybe compiling from source works, but this has not been tested.
-Hence, it is highly recommended that python 3.8 is used.

----

 ## Usage

 ### Import main class